trebor/soul-bound/rfc.md

     * Rotation schedule MUST be deterministic
     * Rotation MUST maintain quorum
     * New validators MUST meet bond requirements
+    * Rotation Rules:
+      * Rotation period: See Section 14.1 for validatorRotationPeriod
+      * Minimum validators: See Section 14.1 for minValidators
+      * Maximum validators: See Section 14.1 for maxValidators
+      * Fault tolerance: See Section 14.1 for faultTolerance
+    * Performance Monitoring:
+      * Response time tracking: Must validate within ΔV (See Section 14.1)
+      * Accuracy metrics: Based on validation history
+      * Uptime requirements: Must maintain quorum participation
+      * Slashing conditions: See Section 14.1 for dishonestValidatorPenalty
+      * Reward distribution: See Section 14.1 for honestValidatorReward

 * **Validator Rewards**
   * Base reward for each valid MintRequest validation